 Subgroup analyses stratifying the total study population by age (20 to 29 years and 30 to 39 years) and sex were performed.

 The incidence rates of subjects aged 20 to 29 years were lower than those aged 30 to 39 years in the same BP groups (Supplementary Table 4).
-In subjects aged 30 to 39, the association between BP groups and AF risk were consistent with the results of the primary analysis, while only stage 1 IDH, stage 1 SDH, and stage 2 ISH remained significantly associated with a higher risk of AF in those with aged 20 to 29 years (p-for-interaction = 0.034).
+In subjects aged 30 to 39, the association between BP groups and AF risk were consistent with the results of the primary analysis, while only stage 1 IDH, stage 1 SDH, and stage 2 ISH groups remained significantly associated with a higher risk of AF in those with aged 20 to 29 years (p-for-interaction = 0.034).

 Likewise, in age subgroups, men showed higher incidence rates than women in the same BP group (Supplementary Table 5).
 In men, the association between BP groups and AF risk was consistent with the results of primary analysis.
-Elevated BP, stage 1 IDH, and stage 2 ISH were significantly associated with a higher risk of AF than normal BP in the women subgroup.
+Elevated BP, stage 1 IDH, and stage 2 ISH groups were significantly associated with a higher risk of AF than normal BP in the women subgroup.
 There was a significant interaction between men and women subgroups on the association between BP groups and AF risk (p-for-interaction = 0.008).

 Although there were interactions between certain subgroups and the association between BP groups and AF risk, the consistent finding was that stage 1 IDH was significantly associated with a higher risk of AF (Supplementary Tables 4 and 5).